 - Scanning social media

-Dr Upton outlined and emphasised novel techniques – and made me reflect on whether my own research practice could do with reinjection of creative techniques:
+There were also some unexpected approaches.
+Dr. Upton emphasis on novel approaches made me reflect on whether my own research practice could do with a reinjection of creative techniques.
+These included:

 - Photo and video voice elicitation